Start Building a Visualization by Dragging Fields to the View

 Add headers

 You can add headers to a view by dragging a discrete (blue) dimension and dropping it to either side of an existing header, or to the left of an axis.
-For example, in the view below you can add the Region dimension by dragging it and dropping it to the right of the Sub-Category names.
+For example, in the view below you can add the Region dimension by dragging it and dropping it in various places.

 As you hover over the view, a dotted black line indicates active areas where you can add headers.